List of fastest production motorcycles by acceleration

 This is a list of street legal production motorcycles ranked by acceleration from a standing start, limited to 0 to 60 mph times of under 3.5 seconds, and -mile times of under 12 seconds.
-Concept, custom, modified, and one-off motorcycles of any kind are not listed, nor are racing-only motorcycles.
+Concept, custom not listed, nor are racing-only motorcycles.
 The widely varying testing methodologies mean that, even between identical motorcycles, the acceleration times vary.
 Some of these differences include: rider skill and launching technique, measuring equipment, track surface conditions, weather, air temperature, and altitude.

 By 0–60 mph, 3.5 seconds or less

 Notes specify if test was 0 to 60 mph or 0 to 100 km/h.
 For comparison, an object in free fall, without any air resistance, near the Earth's surface accelerates from 0–100 km/h in 2.83 seconds and from 0–60 mph in 2.73 seconds.